• facebook

 Alicia Smith

 Alicia has been blogging for Faith in Scholarship since 2016.
-She completed a doctorate on the prayer practices of medieval solitary recluses in 2020 and is now a lecturer in Medieval Literature and Culture at Birkbeck, University of London.
+She completed a doctorate on the prayer practices of medieval solitary recluses in 2020 and is now a researcher at the University of Bergen, Norway, funded by the European Union via a Marie Skłodowska-Curie Actions Postdoctoral Fellowship.

 Hand writing with pen